October 15, 2019

 How Hypnosis works

 For example, when you get dressed today, you don’t have to think about how to dress.
-You performed the task with your subconscious on some autopilot.
+You performed the task on autopilot with your subconscious.
 Sometimes, this autopilot is very useful, for example, when driving safely.
 Sometimes, it doesn’t help if you experience thoughts, feelings, or behaviors you don’t like but can’t stop.

 In a trance, a client’s subconscious is open to the influence of the hypnotherapist and can thus be reprogrammed at will.
 This, of course, makes troubleshooting quick and easy.